qdrant/landing_page/qdrant-landing/content/articles/what-is-quantization.md

 }
 ```

-Product Quantization is generally more memory efficient than **Scalar Quantization**, being able to reduce the memory footprint by up to **64x** while still retaining much of the essential information.
-However, the computational overhead of mapping sub-vectors to centroids results in the **slowest performance** compared to the other methods.
+Product Quantization can significantly reduce memory usage, potentially offering up to **64x** compression in certain configurations.
+However, it's important to note that this level of compression can lead to a noticeable drop in quality.

+If your application needs high precision or real-time performance, Product Quantization may not be the best choice.
+But if **memory savings** are critical and some accuracy loss is acceptable, it could still be the ideal solution.

-If your application requires high precision or real-time performance, this slower computation might be a significant factor to consider.
-For a more in-depth exploration of benchmarks, check out our dedicated article on [Product Quantization in Vector Search](https://qdrant.tech/articles/product-quantization/).
+For a more in-depth understanting of the benchmarks you can expect, check out our dedicated article on [Product Quantization in Vector Search](https://qdrant.tech/articles/product-quantization/).

 # 3. What is Binary Quantization?